2018 Atlantic hurricane season: Hurricane Oscar

 The interaction of a tropical wave and a mid- to upper-level trough resulted in the formation of a surface trough and a broad low-pressure area well northeast of the Leeward Islands on October 24.
 Gradual organization ensued as the low drifted northward, with the shower and thunderstorm activity becoming better defined.
 By 18:00 UTC on October 26, the circulation of the broad low had become sufficiently defined for it to be classified as Subtropical Storm Oscar while situated roughly 1180 mi east-northeast of the Leeward Islands.
 Oscar continued to strengthen as it accelerated westward around the northern side of a mid to upper-level low, transitioning into a tropical storm at 18:00 UTC on October 27.
 A small eye became evident on satellite imagery by late on October 28, and Oscar strengthened into a Category 1 hurricane at 18:00 UTC that day.
 Continued intensification followed, with Oscar peaking as a strong Category 2 hurricane with maximum sustained winds of 110 mph (175 km/h) early on October 30.
 Soon afterward, the cyclone accelerated northeastward over increasingly colder waters, while a cold front approached the system from the northwest.
 On October 31, Oscar underwent an extratropical transition, a process it completed by 18:00 UTC that day about 605 mi south-southeast of Cape Race, Newfoundland.
 The remnant extratropical storm continued north-northeastward and then northeastward before being absorbed by another extratropical low and frontal system near the Faroe Islands late on November 4.
+Gale force winds were reported in portions of Ireland and the United Kingdom.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2018.
-The names not retired from this list will be used again in the 2024 season.
 This was the same list used in the 2012 season, with the exception of the name Sara, which replaced Sandy.
-No new names were used for the first time this year.
+No names were used for the first time in 2018.